CreationsBliss/edusity/README.md

 # Edusity Project

-A complete responsive college Website In React.
+A complete responsive college Website using React.

 #### Technology Used: